starlingvibes/alx-system_engineering-devops/0x02-shell_redirections/README.md

-prints text followed by a new line displaying a confused smiley to the terminal display content of /etc/passwd file
+prints text followed by a new line displaying a confused smiley to the terminal display content of /etc/passwd file display content of /etc/passwd and /etc/hosts